GiulianoM/PTC_Heater_Mount/README.md

 * 4 x M3 nuts for the PTC Heater.
 * 4 x M3 screws for mounting to the bed rails:
   * 8mm for the bare plate.
-  * 14mm for the 5mm spacer.
-  * 20mm for the 10mm spacer, plus maybe 1-2 washers each.
+  * ~ 25mm long if you're using a spacer.

 * Recommended: Omron G3NA or G3NB SSR
 * Recommended: Metal DIN Rail SSR Mount